blocknetdx/documentation/docs/resources/glossary.md

 *Proof-of-stake*, also known as PoS, is a type of algorithm by which a blockchain [network](#network) achieves distributed consensus.

 #### Proposals
-*Proposal* are suggested plans for consideration.
-Each [Superblock](#superblock) period, new proposals are submitted and [Service Nodes](#service-node) vote on these proposals.
-Proposals can also be used to request funding for contributions to the Blocknet ecosystem.
+*Proposals* are requests for funding for contributions to the Blocknet ecosystem.
+Each [Superblock](#superblock) period, new proposals are submitted and BLOCK holders can cast 1 vote on these proposals for every 5000 BLOCK they own.
+See details [here](/governance/introduction)